kirmis/SER322_TeamProject/README.md

 Lastly, review users have the ability to review games and post their reviews to the application so that other users can view them.

+When launching the application, a login window will appear asking for a username and password.
+To sign in, either use the username and password from the User table in TheArmoryDML.sql (ex. username: "john" password:
+"password12"), or create a new user by clicking on the "Create user" button.

 <b>INSTRUCTIONS FOR SETTING UP APPLICATION:</b>